 Cystogram of extraperitoneal bladder rupture.
 Note the fractured pelvis and contrast extravasation into the space of Retzius.

-Clinical signs of bladder injury are relatively nonspecific; however, a triad of symptoms is often present (eg, gross hematuria, suprapubic pain or tenderness, difficulty or inability to void).
+Clinical signs of bladder injury are relatively nonspecific.
+Patients often present with the triad of gross hematuria, suprapubic pain or tenderness, and difficulty urinating or inability to void.

 If blood is present at the urethral meatus, suspect a urethral injury.
-Perform retrograde urethrography to assess the integrity of the urethra before attempting to blindly pass a Foley catheter.
+Perform retrograde urethrography to assess the integrity of the urethra.
+It is crucial that urethral integrity be confirmed before attempting to blindly pass a urethral catheter.

-Blood at the urethral meatus is an absolute indication for retrograde urethrography.
-Approximately 10%-20% of men with a posterior urethral injury have an associated bladder injury; therefore, do not place a urethral catheter in these patients.
-Passage of a urethral catheter may convert a partially disrupted urethra into a complete tear.
+In a trauma situation, blood at the urethral meatus is an absolute indication for retrograde urethrography.
+Approximately 10-20% of men with posterior urethral injury have an associated bladder injury.
+Therefore, it is critical that no attempt at blind passage of a urethral catheter is made.
+Doing such may tear a partially disrupted urethra and convert it into a completely disrupted urethra.

-The adult bladder is located in the anterior pelvis and is enveloped by extraperitoneal fat and connective tissue.
+In adults, the bladder is located in the anterior pelvis and is enveloped by extraperitoneal fat and connective tissue.
 It is separated from the pubic symphysis by an anterior prevesical space known as the space of Retzius.
-The dome of the bladder is covered by peritoneum, and the bladder neck is fixed to neighboring structures by reflections of the pelvic fascia and by true ligaments of the pelvis.
+The dome of the bladder is covered by peritoneum and the bladder neck is fixed to neighboring structures by reflections of the pelvic fascia as well as by true ligaments of the pelvis.